ThinkDataEd/curriculum/docs/unit1/practicum2.md

 * A graphical representation that shows an association was created.

-* An answer and a justification for the answer to the statistical investigative question are presented.
+* An answer and a justification for the answer to the statistical question are presented.

 1-point response:

 * The poster identifies possible factors that might be associated with depression in teens.

-* An answer to the statistical investigative question is presented but a justification is missing.
+* An answer to the statistical question is presented but a justification is missing.

 * A histogram, bar chart, scatterplot, or other graphical representation was correctly created.